Orléans Health Hub

 A Gathering Place for Health at the Heart of Community

 The Orléans Health Hub was born from the desire to create a future community-oriented place of care centred in health and sustained wellness within the province of Ontario.
 The result is a first-of-its-kind delivery model that brings together seven distinct healthcare and community organizations under one roof for an accessible and integrated “hub” of outpatient services and care.
-It will serve as a prototypical model of care for a progressive healthcare future that collocates typically disparate health and community services in traditional delivery.
+It serves as a prototypical model of care for a progressive healthcare future that collocates typically disparate health and community services in traditional delivery.

 Setting a New Standard: A Comprehensive Service Delivery Model